marked-gil/discover-asia/README.md

 * **Home Page Banner**

-    The banner in the Home page is laid out with a background image of the tranquil picture of Maldives, an autoplayed video (without audio, but with controls) of a resort along the beach, a tagline that succintly describes the company and what it does, and also a trustpilot rating to add credibility.
-All of these elements fused together paints a picture of a luxury travel agency with topnotch focus on details and excellence.
+    The banner in the Home page is laid out with a background image of the tranquil picture of Maldives, an audio-less looping video (with user controls) of a resort along the beach, a tagline that succintly describes the company and what it does, and also a trustpilot rating to add credibility.
+All of these elements fused together paint a picture of a luxury travel agency with topnotch focus on details.

     * Tagline